Business

 To ensure the highest level of care for your team’s patients, use internal communication strategies to build team coherence.
 The most important step is to implement clear lines of communication between providers.
 Research has shown that organizational communication in which dialogue occurs between all members, rather than one-sided communications from a supervisor or administrator, is becoming increasingly common.
 Create a team chat so that communication can occur throughout the day as needed, instead of all at once at the end of the shift.

 Utilizing a software that allows for easy scheduling, billing, and client engagement will also streamline team communication.
-Most importantly, a cloud-based EHR platform that enables shared access to client records amongst care team providers allows for easy, yet secure, sharing of patient information (our free Starter plan provides all of that and more).
+Most importantly, a cloud-based EHR platform that enables shared access to client records amongst care team providers allows for easy, yet secure, sharing of patient information.
 This way, each provider has access to the whole picture of a patient’s health and can easily make recommendations without having to constantly consult other providers.

 3. Define individual roles and streamline work procedures